tolgahancepel/flower-recognition-convnet-from-scratch-and-using-vgg16/README.md

 # Flower Recognition ConvNet from Scratch and Using VGG16
 ### About
 I have been studying on ConvNets and its implementation in Keras.
 Also my passion is to get experience about structuring computer vision projects.
-The best way of learning is, as you know, practice.
 You can find an end-to-end computer vision project (except of collecting data) in this repository.
 There are 2 Jupyter Notebooks: <br>

 1 - <a href="https://github.com/tolgahancepel/flower-recognition-convnet-from-scratch-and-using-vgg16/blob/master/flower-recognition-convnet-from-scratch.ipynb">Flower Recognition ConvNet from Scratch</a> -
 <a href="https://www.kaggle.com/tolgahancepel/flower-recognition-convnet-from-scratch">